deviantony/docker-elk/extensions/fleet/README.md

 with Elasticsearch acting as the communication layer.
 Fleet Server is the central component which allows connecting Elastic Agents to the Fleet.

+## Requirements

+The Fleet Server exposes the TCP port `8220` for Agent to Server communications.

 ## Usage

 To include Fleet Server in the stack, run Docker Compose from the root of the repository with an additional command line